benhonda/DriveGuard/README.md

 ```

 ```
-func userIsDrivingCustomAlert(viewController: UIViewController, alertTitle: String, alertMessage: String, alertActionTitle: String?, completion: (() -> ())? = nil)
+func userIsDrivingDiscouragedAlert(viewController: UIViewController, completion: (() -> ())? = nil)
---> displays a UIAlert with the text provided
+--> displays a UIAlert with generic text saying driving is discouraged, but not prohibited while using the app (screenshots fig. 1)
 ```

 ```
 func userIsDrivingProhibitedAlert(viewController: UIViewController, completion: (() -> ())? = nil)
---> displays a UIAlert with generic text saying driving is prohibited while using the app (see screenshots fig. 1)
+--> displays a UIAlert with generic text saying driving is prohibited while using the app (screenshots fig. 2)
 ```

 ```
-func userIsDrivingDiscouragedAlert(viewController: UIViewController, completion: (() -> ())? = nil)
+func userIsDrivingCustomAlert(viewController: UIViewController, alertTitle: String, alertMessage: String, alertActionTitle: String?, completion: (() -> ())? = nil)
---> displays a UIAlert with generic text saying driving is discouraged, but not prohibited while using the app (see screenshots fig. 2)
+--> displays a UIAlert with the text provided (screenshots figure 3.)
 ```

 ## Installation